sahibhussain/DataManager/README.md

-# SHDataManager
+# DataManager
-SHDataManager is a pure swift library to manage app life-cycle data
+DataManager is a pure swift library to manage app life-cycle data

 ## Overview